An introduction to the categorical p-adic Langlands program: Moduli stacks of global Langlands parameters and the cohomology of Shimura varieties

 \subsection{The global-to-local map}

-The restriction of Galois representations is expected to give rise to a morphism \numequation f: \cX_{G,F,S} \to \prod_{v \in S} \cX_{G,F_v}.\end{equation} We can only define this morphism when $G = \GL_d$ locally at places~$v|p$, since it is only in this case that we have a definition of the local stacks $\cX_{G,F_v}$.
-Assuming that this is the case, the definition of this morphism is non-trivial, since the local stack $\cX_{G,F_v}$ is defined in terms of $(\varphi,\Gamma)$-modules rather than directly in terms of local Galois representations, and even in these cases, is defined only at the classical level.
-However, there is a tautological version to a derived version of Wang-Erickson's $p$-adic local stacks~\cite{MR3831282}, and the results of ~\cite{BIP} show that these stacks are actually classical (\emph{cf.}\ Remark~\ref{rem: expect that X is lci}); and these classical stacks are substacks of our local stacks $\cX_{G,F_v}$ by Remark~\ref{rem: comparison to CWE stacks}.
+The restriction of Galois representations is expected to give rise to a morphism \numequation f: \cX_{G,F,S} \to \prod_{v \in S} \cX_{G,F_v}.\end{equation} We only define this morphism when $G = \GL_d$ locally at places~$v|p$.
+Assuming that this is the case, the definition of this morphism is non-trivial, since the local stack $\cX_{G,F_v}$ is defined in terms of $(\varphi,\Gamma)$-modules rather than directly in terms of local Galois representations.
+However, there is a tautological restriction morphism to a derived version of Wang-Erickson's $p$-adic local stacks~\cite{MR3831282}, and the results of ~\cite{BIP} show that these stacks are actually classical (\emph{cf.}\ Remark~\ref{rem: expect that X is lci}); and these classical stacks are substacks of our local stacks $\cX_{G,F_v}$ by Remark~\ref{rem: comparison to CWE stacks}.

 In principle, we should also consider local stacks $\cX_{G,F_v}$ for the real archimedean primes $v$ of~$F$.
-However, since we are assuming that $p > 2$, these will simply be classical stacks~\cite[Prop.~2.3.2]{zhu2020coherent}, and classify conjugacy classes of involutions in ${}^cG(\Zbar_p)$ lying above the complex conjugation $c_v$ under the projection of ${}^cG$ onto its Galois factor.
+However, since we are assuming that $p > 2$, these will simply be classical stacks~\cite[Prop.~2.3.2]{zhu2020coherent}, and classify conjugacy classes of involutions lying above the complex conjugation $c_v$ under the projection of ${}^cG$ onto its Galois factor.
 In fact, we only want to consider a particular conjugacy class, namely the ``odd'' class in ${}^cG$ --- see \cite[Prop.\ 6.1]{MR3028790}.
 We let $\cX^{\odd}_{G,F,S}$ denote the union of connected components of $\cX_{G,F,S}$ classifying Galois representations which are odd at every real prime of~$F$. \begin{rem} As will be explained in \cite{emertonzhu}, standard Fontaine--Mazur-type conjectures imply that the morphism $f$ is representable by algebraic (derived) stacks. \end{rem}